Panyaprach/task360/README.md

 + Docker (Docker-Compose)

 All requests available on `localhost:8080`.
 All API access is over `http`.
 All data received as `json`.

 This guide walks you build the docker image for running a Spring Boot Application.
+This may take a long time depends on your internet connection.

 ### Table of Contents
 **[Preparing Environment](#preparing-environment)**<br>